-I like Amokka because it has a big and airy upstairs with comfortable seating and a few plugs for old computers like mine whose batteries don't last very long.
-They have a full range of coffees, drinks and food so you can start with coffee and breakfast in the morning and work your way through to lunch.
+Amokka has a big and airy upstairs with comfortable seating.
+They have a full range of coffees, drinks, and food so you can start with coffee and breakfast in the morning and work your way through to lunch.
 The coffee is good and the atmosphere is nice.
 It's also a popular brunch spot, especially for American expats and visitors.

 Address: 201 Anfu Road | 安福路201号

-When Baker & Spice opened its first outlet on trendy Anfu Road, it was a boon from Heaven.
-Shanghai didn't have a good bakery scene and this cool little cafe serving amazing baked goods, breads and excellent coffees was a huge and immediate success.
-It has now expanded to multiple locations around Shanghai (mostly in big shopping malls) but I still like Anfu Road for its chummy staff and intimate atmosphere.
+When Baker & Spice opened its first outlet on trendy Anfu Road, Shanghai didn't have a good bakery scene and this cool little cafe serving amazing baked goods and excellent coffees was a huge and immediate success.
+It has now expanded to multiple locations around Shanghai, mostly in big shopping malls.

 Café del Volcán is as much of a place to go and buy coffee beans as it is to drink coffee.
 This small café boutique specializes in its own signature blends and roasts its own beans.
 The coffees are exquisite and you'll probably find yourself buying bags for gifts to take home.

 Address: 80 Yongkang Road near Xiangyang Road | 永康路80号近襄阳路